 Shorty Joe Quartuccio

-Mellissa Collard
+Melissa Collard

 BLUEGRASS BREAKDOWN MAGAZINE: “Lone Star is an acoustic western swing band.
 This kind of music works well acoustically and Lone Star does an especially nice job of it.
 The double fiddling of Tony Marcus and Brian Godchaux is beautifully tight and evocative.
 The sweet soaring sound of twin fiddles is as pretty a tone as you’ll hear in country music.
 Mylos Sonka has always been one of the Bay Area’s best country singers and it’s good to hear his stylish sounds in such a good band.
 I like Lone Star’s non-imitative but dedicated and respectful treatment of older country music.”